Journal article

 Evidence-based decision making for malaria elimination applying the Freedom From Infection statistical framework in five malaria eliminating countries an observational study

-Stresman G, Nelli L, Wu L, Byrne I, Surendra H, Fernandez-Camacho B, Ruiz-Cabrejos J, Et Al.
+Stresman G, Nelli L, Wu L, Byrne I, Surendra H, Fernandez-Camacho B, Ruiz-Cabrejos J, et al.

 Type